kuetemeier/wordpress-plugin-kuetemeier-essentials/README.md

 # Archived

-I completly switched to [Hugo](https://gohugo.io/), so this project is no longer actively maintained by me.
+As I completly switched to [Hugo](https://gohugo.io/), so this project is no longer actively maintained by me.

-So I archived this repo and set it to read-only.
-The source code however is still available here.
+I archived this repo and set it to read-only, the source code however is still available here.

 But I can't recommend using it without manual updates.
 Due to time constraints I cannot offer support for this.